linebender/xilem/ROADMAP.md

 - [ ] Merge WidgetMut and Ctx lifetimes
  - Note: probably requires better language support for implicit lifetime bounds

-- [ ] Add ability to select rectangular region, get a list of Widget in return or something.

-- [ ] Add "click all visible buttons" method to help test examples.

-- [ ] Switch to ECS
-- [ ] Remove WidgetId::reserved, move WidgetId::new
-- [ ] Drag 'n Drop

 ## Tests to write